 You might think it would be better to use another glue, but the problem is that nail glue has to be able to stick to acrylic nails, and it has to be able to bond quickly, so CA is the best option.

 You can help protect your nails by gently scrubbing your nails with warm soapy water to remove as much of the glue as possible beforehand, and by rinsing your hands with clean water after you have used nail polish remover.

 Is Glue bad for your hands?

-Most household glue (including superglue, gorilla glue, woodworking glues, and school glues) are all perfectly safe and not bad for your hands at all.
-If you get some on your hands you can easily wipe it off while it’s still wet, or you can remove it afterwards with warm soapy water and some gentle scrubbing.
+Most household glue (including super glue, gorilla glue, woodworking glues, and school glues) are all perfectly safe and not bad for your hands at all.
+If you get some on your hands you can easily wipe it off while it’s still wet, or you can remove it afterward with warm soapy water and some gentle scrubbing.

 I hope this article helped you.

-As you can see there is a huge difference between different type of glues, and as long as you are using the correct product, glue is perfectly safe for your skin, face, hair, and hands.
+As you can see there is a huge difference between different types of glue, and as long as you are using the correct product, glue is perfectly safe for your skin, face, hair, and hands.

 Keep an eye out for those stronger adhesives like contact cement, which are not recommended to get on your skin.